Group-24-FYP/Yolov7/README.md

 python detect_or_track.py --source F:/Education/FYP/Cam/code/brush.mp4 --track --classes 79

+# Input of this model

+This will process a video frame saved locally

+# Outputs of this model

-## The inferred video stream with the bounding boxes will be saved to ..\yolov7\runs\detect
+The inferred video stream with the bounding boxes will be saved to ..\yolov7\runs\detect

-## The detected objects will be saved to ..\yolov7\objects
+The detected objects will be saved to ..\yolov7\objects